derekgygax/derekgygax-portfolio/README.md

 ```
   To start the local databse
     brew services start postgresql

+  Log on to postgres on the command line
+    psql postgres
+  List databases
+    \l
+  Choose database 'porfolio'
+    \c portfolio
+  List tables
+    \dt
 ```
 ## Using Prisma as your ORM

 ```
+  npx prisma init // First creates the prisma things you need to attach to database
   npx prisma db pull // pull an already made database back into a schema in prisma
   npx prisma studio // shows the database in a webpage so you can pick it apart
   npx prisma generate  // MUST DO EVERY TIME YOU CHANGE THE DB